Shooting the Messenger

 The fix was in, but why?
 The answer was provided by a Captain in the Canadian Armed Forces and a specialist in military procurement whom I met while consulting on a small project with the Department of National Defence.

-In the face of opposition to the choice of Word over WordPerfect, the Liberal Minister of Public Works and Government Services made possibly the most unhelpful, untrue and unnecessary comment concerning the choice of Word.
+In the face of opposition to the choice of Microsoft Office, the Liberal Minister of Public Works and Government Services made possibly the most unhelpful, untrue and unnecessary statement.
 Diane Marleau's declaration, for all intents and purposes, sealed the fate of the Corel Corporation.
 She was quoted as saying that the Department of National Defence had picked "the better product."

 I asked Frank if this was true.
 He said absolutely not.
-PerfectOffice, from the get-go, was the better product, but Canada’s participation in NATO forced it to select Word from Microsoft.
+PerfectOffice, from the get-go, was the better product, but Canada’s participation in NATO forced it to select Office from Microsoft.

 It would appear that when PerfectOffice was about to change hands, the American government saw to it that it was delisted as a NATO standard.
 Rather than admit to that, the government changed the specifications to favour Microsoft over Corel, then added insult to injury by denigrating the Corel product in the eyes of the world.